MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_managed_wandering_trader.md

 ​
 # minecraft:managed_wandering_trader
 ​
-`minecraft:managed_wandering_trader` manages the entities ability to trade.
+`minecraft:managed_wandering_trader` manages the entity's ability to trade.

 > [!NOTE]
 > This behavior can only be used by the `wandering_trader` entity type.